 Featuring RTE Concert Orchestra principal first violin, Sarah Sew, Concert Pianist, Stuart O’Sullivan, choral ensemble of past Palestrina choristers sing plainchant, Cantando Chamber Choir, lead by past Palestrina Choir Director, Orla Barry, Dave Duffy from RTEs Fair City, Boy Soprano, Max O’Neill, Seamus Ludden Baritone, Sam Earlwood Tenor, traditional Irish group.
 Content included Traditional Music, plainchant and Renaissance polyphony from the repertoire of Cathedral choirs in 1915, Feis Ceoil competition pieces from 1915, with Traditional Irish Airs by John Larchet, musical director at the Abbey Theatre in 1915.

 This Easter Monday Centennial Event was staged in association with the National Broadcaster, RTE.
 Sarah Sew, Concert Orchestra Principal First Violinist plays John Larchet’s Traditional Irish Airs, Larchet was the Abbey’s music Director in 1916, 1916, Feis Ceoil competition pieces were reenacted by 2015 Feis Ceoil Piano Bursary Winner, Jonathan Morris, 2015 Feis Winner, Boy Soprano, Max O’Neill, John Scott, Tenor, Seamus Ludden, Baritone, Capella Choir directed by former Palestrina Chorister Vincent Whelan performed 1916 Cathedral Choir repertoire, RTE Fair City’s Dave Duffy performed Percy French, Irish Harpist, Anne Marie O’Farrell played repertoire from the 1912 Roche Collections.

 The 1880-90s Gaelic Revival saw the establishment of the Abbey Theatre, The Pro Cathedral’s Palestrina Choir, the Feis Ceoil, GAA.
-By 1916 each of these institutions had been flourishing, the Palestrina Choir had just had John McCormack pass through its ranks, he also competed in and won the Feis Ceoiil Tenor competition in 1903.
+By 1916 each of these institutions had been flourishing, the Palestrina Choir had just had John McCormack pass through its ranks, he also competed in and won the Feis Ceoil Tenor competition in 1903.

-The Freemason building, Molesworth St, built by The Duke of Leinster, a hop, skip and jump from his home, the House of Leinster, the Freemason property is located within walking distance of the Shelbourne Hotel and Stephens Green, key battle grounds in 1916.
+The Freemason building, Molesworth St, built by The Duke of Leinster directly across the street from his home at Leinster House, the building is located within walking distance of the Shelbourne Hotel and Stephens Green, key battle grounds in 1916.